-Olympic veteran Tommy Ford of Bend returns to the games after finishing 26th in the giant slalom at Vancouver in 2010.
+Olympic veteran Tommy Ford of Bend returned to the games after finishing 26th in the giant slalom at Vancouver in 2010.
 A crash while recreational skiing kept him out of the Sochi games.
 He's a big Wu Tang Clan fan.
-Slideshow of Tommy And watch Tommy Ford try to qualify on Saturday, Feb.
-17 at 5 p.m.
-Pacific time.
+Slideshow of Tommy Watch Tommy's second run in the giant slalom.
+He finished 20th.

 Photos: Bend's Tommy Ford and his road to Pyeongchang

-Kent Callister of Bend will compete for Australia in the halfpipe.
+Kent Callister of Bend competed for Australia in the halfpipe.
 His family moved from that country to Central Oregon in 2005.
 Callister also competed at Sochi.
 His great uncle Cyril Callister invented Vegemite.
-Slideshow of Kent And watch the qualifying is on Monday, Feb.
-12 at 8 p.m.
-Pacific time.
+Slideshow of Kent He finished 10th in halfpipe.